 Resident Training Program - Internal Medicine Residency

 The education and clinical training of Internal Medicine residents is a central focus in the Department of Medicine.
 We provide comprehensive training in general internal medicine for residents seeking career in a subspecialty fellowship, primary care and hospital medicine.

 Combined training programs in Medicine-Pediatrics and Internal Medicine-Emergency Medicine (including a 6th year for EMIM-Critical Care certification) offer unique opportunities to individuals interested in dual or triple certification.

-The broad and flexible curriculum allows residents to put together a well-rounded program suitable for their individual educational needs.
+Our broad and flexible curriculum allows residents to individualize a well-rounded program suitable for their personal educational needs.
 Residents participate in a comprehensive core curriculum that emphasizes the breadth and depth of internal medicine and a broad choice of electives that allow them to explore areas of clinical and research interest.